dptech-corp/dpgen2/docs/developer.md

 ## How to contribute

-Anyone interested in the DPGEN2 project may contribute from two aspects: operators and workflows.
+Anyone interested in the DPGEN2 project may contribute OPs, workflows, and exploration strategies.

 - To contribute OPs, one may check the [guide on writing operators](./operator.md)

 - To contribute workflows, one may take the DP-GEN workflow as an example.
 It is implemented in [dpgen2/flow/dpgen_loop.py](https://github.com/wanghan-iapcm/dpgen2/blob/master/dpgen2/flow/dpgen_loop.py) and tested with all operators mocked in [test/test_dpgen_loop.py](https://github.com/wanghan-iapcm/dpgen2/blob/master/tests/test_dpgen_loop.py)

+- To contribute the exploration strategy, one may check the [guide on writing exploration strategies](./exploration.md)